 What are newsletters?
 The characteristics and goals of newsletters

-I’m a bit of a newsletter-junkie and over the years, I’ve subscribed to quite a few newsletters.
-Some of them I read regularly, some of them less so – but what all of them have in common is that they are essentially letters sent to *me* from the author on (more or less) regular basis.
+I’m a bit of a newsletter junkie and over the years, I’ve subscribed to quite a few newsletters.
+Some of them I read regularly, some of them less so – but what all of them have in common is that they are essentially letters sent to *me* from the author on a (more or less) regular basis.

 Hence, the newsletters are:

 - 💌 personal (think news + letters) – written in first person, addressing one person, written in an informal tone of voice, using personal language and sense of humor, describing personal experiences and news – as if the author was writing to a friend and sharing their latest news with them.
 Hence the name newsletter.

 - 💭 opinionated – the author is sharing her/his personal opinions with you on a topic they are experts on.